rh-mobb/documentation/content/misc/ollama-openwebui/index.md

 rosa create machine-pool -c $CLUSTER_NAME --name gpu --replicas=1 --availability-zone eu-central-1c --instance-type g5g.2xlarge --use-spot-instances
 ```

-This command creates a machine pool named "gpu" with one replica using the g5g.2xlarge spot instance type, which is a Graviton-based CPU instance with Nvidia T4 16GB GPU.
+This command creates a machine pool named "gpu" with one replica using the g5g.2xlarge spot instance, which is a Graviton-based CPU instance (ARM64) with Nvidia T4 16GB GPU.
 A.K.A best performance/price at the moment.
 (0.2610$/h)

+Note that mixed architecture for nodes is available only on HCP since 4.16.

 ## Deploy Required Operators

-We'll use kustomize to deploy the necessary operators thanks to this awesome repository provided by Red Hat COP (Communnity of Practices) https://github.com/redhat-cop/gitops-catalog
+We'll use kustomize to deploy the necessary operators thanks to this repository provided by Red Hat COP (Community of Practices) https://github.com/redhat-cop/gitops-catalog

 1. Node Feature Discovery (NFD) Operator:
    ```bash